 6th Oct Cockpit Theatre, London. "being filmed for a 'short Cinema feature'

 26th Oct.
 NME article: ' 'Latest album … has now been completed'.
 Commissioned to re-arrange and record Z-Cars Theme for next series

 Listed in a Dutch newspaper on this same day so assume took place.
 Also an advert back in June listed this as 17th Sept but I have assumed this replaced that one.

-Gaudete; Gamble Gold; Two Magicians; Royal Forester /Tunes
+Gaudete; Cam Ye O'er Frae France; Two Magicians; Royal Forester

-It was mentioned in the All Around My Hat programme that they did play some 'selected' US dates on their way home from the Australia tour above so this could be part of that but more likely filmed on the US Summer tour.
+It was mentioned in the All Around My Hat program that they did play some 'selected' US dates on their way home from the Australia tour above so this could be part of that but more likely filmed on the US Summer tour.

 8th Nov Norwich, East Anglia Uni.
 Late addition to tour.
 Was Loughborough which was moved

 12th Southampton Gaumont